 The most effective deterrent and defense to any legal challenges in the workplace is a preventive approach, whether in the form of appropriate policies and procedures, training, or advanced consultation.
 With that goal in mind, we provide the following services to our clients:

 *Day-to-day consultation on all human resources issues, including employee discipline and discharge, hiring, background checks, drug testing, requests for leave or accommodation, performance evaluations, absenteeism and managing the problem employee.
-Preventative consultation in advance of any employment action is the best method to ensure compliance with all federal, state and local laws and regulations.
+Preventive consultation in advance of any employment action is the best method to ensure compliance with all federal, state and local laws and regulations.

 *Draft, revise and administer employee handbooks, workplace policies and procedures, leave policies, separation agreements and all manner of employment documents and contracts (i.e. employment contracts, independent contractor agreements, confidentiality and no solicitation agreements, covenants not to compete, separation agreements.)